Stockholm City Bikes

-Stockholm City Bikes is the name of a public-private partnership project of Stockholm in Sweden and the outdoor advertising unit of Clear Channel Communications.
+Stockholm City Bikes is a public-private partnership project of Stockholm in Sweden and the outdoor advertising unit of Clear Channel Communications.
 From 2006 till 2018 they operated a community bicycle program that allowed for renting a bicycle for a maximum period of 3 hours, between 06:00 and 22:00 (last rental at 22:00).

 Rental system

 The rental system requires a membership and a rental card.
 A card and membership can be purchased on the City Bikes website using a credit card or at one of many retail locations throughout the city.

 Retail locations include "SL centres" (SL is Stockholm's public transportation company), Pressbyrån, 7-Eleven, certain hostels and hotels as well as various Tourist information centres.
 A full list is available on the website.

 SL Access public transportation cards can be used instead of a City Bikes card.
 In this case a membership account can be created and activated on the City Bikes website immediately upon payment using a credit card.
 The number on the back of the SL Access card is associated with your account.
 The same applies if you already have a previously expired City Bikes card.

 Using an SL Access card for City Bikes will not prevent it from working on SL public transportation.
 Also, expired or empty SL Access cards will work just fine with an active City Bikes account.

 The price for a full year is 250 SEK when purchased via the website.
 At a retail site the prices are 300 SEK for a year, or 165 SEK for 3 days.

 Registration will require some form of valid Swedish identification or a passport for visitors.
 Registering via the website does not require identification, however a Swedish personnummer must be filled in during the registration process.

 The City Bikes rental card or SL Access card can be reused over multiple seasons or loaded with additional 3-day passes.

 Stockholm City Bikes are available between the hours of 06:00 and 22:00, from 1 April until 31 October, unlike other public bicycle programs that are available throughout the year.

 A bicycle can be checked out until 22:00.
 The maximum rental period is 3 hours, however a bike can be returned and immediately re-rented at any City Bikes hub, at no additional charge.

 If a bicycle is not returned within 3 hours, the account will be issued a warning.
 If 3 warnings are issued or the bicycle is not returned after 5 hours, the account is blocked and further rental is not possible.

 If the bicycle is stolen or damaged, the user is required to cooperate with customer service fully, and also must file a police report.
 If the bicycle is stolen or damaged due to user negligence, the user might be required to pay a fee of 800 SEK.